 My doctors were cautious with my third, and I was diagnosed from symptoms and rising bile acid levels in the third trimester, although I had some mild itching early in my pregnancy as well.
 He was delivered at 37 weeks.

 My fourth (and so far, final) baby was born in 2021.
 With him, I knew I was pregnant even before I took a test because of how severe the itching was.
 My doctors were again cautious, although they insisted that ICP isn’t possible in the first trimester.
-Once again, my bile acids started to rise along with my continued symptoms, and in the late 2nd trimester, I was diagnosed with ICP a third time.
+Once again, my bile acids started to rise along with my continued symptoms, and in the late 2nd trimester, I was diagnosed with intrahepatic cholestasis of pregnancy a third time.

 All 4 of my children are truly miracles and wouldn’t be here if it wasn’t for the awareness and support currently being brought through by ICP Care and this group of amazing women.
-I am proud that I even get to be a part of this: to learn more about this awful disease, bring awareness about ICP, and support other moms who are going through the same thing.
+I was proud that I got to be a part of this team: to learn more about this awful disease, bring awareness about ICP, and support other moms who are going through the same thing.